Military Medal for Gallantry

-The Military Medal For Gallantry (MMG) (An Bonn Míleata Calmachta) is a military decoration awarded by the Government of Ireland.
-It is the highest award of the military awards and decorations of Ireland.
+The Military Medal For Gallantry (MMG) (An Bonn Míleata Calmachta or BMC) is a military decoration awarded by the Government of Ireland.
+The medal has been awarded in three grades since its inception in 1944 and, as of 2025, has a total of eight recipients.

+Those awarded the medal are entitled to use of the post-nomimals "BMC", the Irish abbreviation of the medal's name.

+Presented for acts of exceptional bravery or gallantry by a member of the Irish Defence Forces, the Military Medal for Gallantry is the highest military honour presented by the Republic of Ireland.

 History

-Created in 1944, the Military Medal for Gallantry is awarded in three different classes.
-Originally referred to as 1st, 2nd and 3rd class, but since 1984 they have been respectively been referred to with Honour, with Distinction, and with Merit.
+The Military Medal for Gallantry was created in 1944 amidst the ongoing Emergency in Europe, to be awarded in three grades: 1st Class, 2nd Class, 3rd Class.

+In January 1984, the three distinct grades of the medal were renamed: 1st Class became with Honour, 2nd with Distinction, and 3rd with Merit.
 Since the medal's inception it has been awarded six times with Distinction and twice with Merit.
 It has never yet been awarded with Honour.

 Criteria

 The Military Medal for Gallantry is awarded for "any act of exceptional bravery or gallantry (other than one performed on war service) arising out of, or associated with, military service and involving risk to life and limb."
 The medal can be awarded to officers, non-commissioned officers, or privates/seaman/aircrew of the Defence Forces and to members of the Army Nursing Service and Chaplaincy Services.